Convert Gray-encoded positive integers to corresponding Gray-decoded integers

 You can use map output to label a Gray-encoded constellation.
 The map output gives the Gray encoded labels for the corresponding modulation.
 See the example below.

-modulating the result immediately afterwards, you should use the appropriate
+result immediately afterwards, you should use the appropriate modulation object or

 This example shows how to use the